-"TIA" is defined in Section 5.2 (c).
+"TIA" is defined in Section 5.02(c).

-"Transfer" means (i) any sale (including agreements to sell on an installment basis), assignment, transfer, alienation, merger, consolidation, reorganization, liquidation, or any other disposition by operation of law or otherwise or (ii) the issuance of new or additional equity interests in the ownership of Owner, either of which results in Urban One, Inc. and/or Alfred C. Liggins, III ceasing to own (directly or indirectly) 51% of the voting equity interests of the Owner.
+"Transfer" means (i) any sale (including agreements to sell on an installment basis), assignment, transfer, alienation, merger, consolidation, reorganization, liquidation, or any other disposition by operation of law or otherwise or (ii) the issuance of new or additional equity interests in the ownership of Owner, either of which results in Urban One, Inc. and/or Alfred C. Liggins, III ceasing to own (directly or indirectly) forty percent (40%) of the voting equity interests of the Owner; provided, however, in no event shall any transfer of equity interests in RVA Entertainment Investors, LLC between UOne RVA Entertainment Holdings, LLC, RVA and RVA